appcornerit/AppCorner-Social/Deployd-Modules/README.md

 `country: us`

-In AppCorner for iOS uncomment
+To run AppCorner for iOS on localhost uncomment
 ```objc
 //#define SERVER_URL TEST_LOCAL_URL
 //#define SERVER_URI TEST_LOCAL_URI
 //#define SERVER_PORT TEST_LOCAL_PORT
 ```
 and comment
 ```objc
 #define SERVER_URL PROD_SERVER_URL
 #define SERVER_URI PROD_SERVER_URI
 #define SERVER_PORT PROD_SERVER_PORT
 ```

-My experience of using AWS servers
+To deploy AppCorner on a remote server, I share my experience using AWS servers.

 The fast and simple way to build a remote server for development/test/website as [appcorner.it](http://www.appcorner.it) is deploy a BITNAMI vm with MEAN stack.